VacantTarnished/NoCropTrample/README.md

 ## ✨ Features

+- **Prevent Empty Farmland Trampling:** Stop empty farmland trampling for whichever entities you have it enabled for (will always trample empty farmlands when set to off).
 - **Prevent Player Trampling:** Stop players from ruining crops by jumping on them.
 - **Prevent Mob Trampling:** Stop passive or hostile mobs from destroying farmland.
 - **Configurable:** Toggle protection for players and mobs independently via commands or config file.